Group-Sparse Model Selection: Hardness and Relaxations: Abstract

 \section{Abstract}

 Group-based sparsity models are proven instrumental in linear regression problems for recovering signals from much fewer measurements than standard compressive sensing.
-The main promise of these models is the recovery of ``interpretable" signals along with the identification of their constituent groups.
-To this end, we establish a combinatorial framework for group-model selection problems and highlight the underlying tractability issues revolving around such notions of interpretability when the regression matrix is simply the identity operator.
-We show that, in general, claims of correctly identifying the groups with convex relaxations would lead to polynomial time solution algorithms for a well-known NP-hard problem, called the weighted maximum cover problem.
-Instead, leveraging a graph-based understanding of group models, we describe group structures which enable correct model identification in polynomial time via dynamic programming.
-We also show that group structures that lead to totally unimodular constraints have tractable discrete as well as convex relaxations.
-Finally, we study the Pareto frontier of budgeted group-sparse approximations for the tree-based sparsity model and illustrate identification and computation trade-offs between our framework and the existing convex relaxations.
+The main promise of these models is the recovery of ``interpretable" signals through the identification of their constituent groups.
+In this paper, we establish a combinatorial framework for group-model selection problems and highlight the underlying tractability issues.
+In particular, we show that the group-model selection problem is equivalent to the well-known NP-hard weighted maximum coverage problem (WMC).
+Leveraging a graph-based understanding of group models, we describe group structures which enable correct model selection in polynomial time via dynamic programming.
+Furthermore, group structures that lead to totally unimodular constraints have tractable discrete as well as convex relaxations.
+We also present a generalization of the group-model that allows for within group sparsity, which can be used to model hierarchical sparsity.
+Finally, we study the Pareto frontier of group-sparse approximations for two tractable models, among which the tree sparsity model, and illustrate selection and computation trade-offs between our framework and the existing convex relaxations.